- Rational Approaches to Healing

 - Client Info

 German New Medicine (GNM) contributes immensely to our efforts of finding the nature of the stressor that erodes our health.
 Dr. Hamer has correlated tens of thousands of cases to also show the repeatability of his findings.
 And the English GNM website is attempting to compile even more.
-As one who has analyzed data looking for clues, specific information and trends I can fully appreciate Dr. Hamer’s contribution to mankind.
+As one who has analyzed data looking for clues, specific information and trends I appreciate Dr. Hamer’s contribution to mankind.

 Before introducing this concept in a user friendly way, I need to comment on GNM in general.
 If you watch the GNM videos you will notice often references to evolution.
 I am a staunch creationist.
 Dr. Hamer’s work is not based on evolution but evolution is employed to explain germ layer development.
 He could have simply and solely used embryo development – and he does to some extent.
 He also uses evolution to explain the social development of man as do many theories in psychology.
-I feel neither minimize his findings.
+I feel neither assumption minimizes his findings.
 ‘Collecting data’ and ‘interpreting the data’ are two separate endeavors.
 His greatest contribution in my opinion is the hard and fast link from stress to tissue damage and functional impairment.
 Repeatable data is science enough.
 It begs interpretation but interpretations of the same data can vary based on belief system.

 A very little physiology